qgis/QGIS-UC-Website/content/visual-city.md

 This is your chance to display your own work of Norrköping, connect with other QGIS users, and explore a truly next-level way to visualize cities.

-Base datasets are available [here](https://nextcloud.liu.se/s/x8cRT3RC5QFZKzp).
-Your map should be prepared as either a GeoPackage (.gpkg) or GeoTIFF (.tif) in SWEREF99 16 30 (EPSG:3010).
+Base datasets are available [here](https://gunet-my.sharepoint.com/:f:/g/personal/fredrikl_gvc_gu_se/EiB2FSEm9SpHjpFzxcHuNZABSExVAym22FP7qottQELtxg?e=u0lI99).
+Your map should be prepared as either a
+GeoPackage (.gpkg) or GeoTIFF (.tif) in SWEREF99 16 30 (EPSG:3010).
 The extent should not be beyond the data extent found in the base datasets.
-Deadline for submissions is **May 28th**.
+Please send your map to uc2025@qgis.se, the deadline for submissions is **May 28th**.

 # Demonstration Session